 Dine under the desert stars

 Want a romantic setting to experience the best of Uluru?
 Want to sip sparkling wine as the stars simultaneously rise above you?
 Want to enjoy the lilt of the didgeridoo at dinner?
 Want to tuck into a three-course meal that incorporates native bush tucker into delectable dishes?
 Want to have a local guide talk you through the signs of the Southern Hemisphere night sky?
 Ok, we’ll stop with all the questions as it’s clearly safe to assume that the answer is a resounding ‘YES’.
 Experience it all (with return transfers from your hotel of course) at the Sounds of Silence dinner; a travel experience which was recently entered into the Australian Tourism Hall of Fame.
+And, if you're celebrating a special birthday or anniversary, then be sure to book Tali Wiru.
+It's a similar experience to Sounds of Silence but includes a four-course, wine-paired dinner, with impeccable service and uninterrupted views of Uluru.

 Camel ride around the rock